FIM-43 Redeye: Testing

 The first test launches were conducted with unguided missiles, while in March 1959 the first tests with guided missiles were conducted.
 After these tests proved that the basic concept was feasible, engineering development phase began in October 1960.
 Convair contracted the Philco Corporation and the Atlantic Research Corporation to work on the development of the seeker and the two-stage rocket motor respectively.

 The US Army evaluation proved to be prescient: development was more difficult than expected, stretching to seven years, research costs tripled, and the Redeye weight increased from 18.2 lb to 29.3 lb.
 Early testing also revealed technical problems with the propulsion system and pop-out tail fins.
 The uncooled lead-sulfide IR detector performance was also disappointing, with a 2−2.7μm sensitivity band it could only lock on the hot exhaust of jet aircraft, making the missile a tail-chaser only.
 After experimenting with thermoelectric cooling and a Hughes-designed gas-cooled seeker, the US Army eventually decided to eschew uncooled detectors in favor of a next-generation gas-cooled seeker, which gave the missile a limited ability to target other portions of the aircraft other than the tail.
-Another change introduced during development was turning the detachable gripstock and the launcher tube into a single piece.
+Another change introduced during development was turning the detachable grip stock and the launcher tube into a single piece.
 Once fired the single-piece launcher could be recycled and reloaded at the nearest supply depot up to eight times.
 Teething problems were gradually solved by 1963.
 During fiscal year 1963, 75 test launches were conducted against drones, with the first successful hit being made on 14 December 1962, against a QF-9F Panther jet drone flying at 275 kn.
 In October 1963, 13 missiles were fired, with 11 direct hits while the remaining two within 1 ft from the thermal source.
 In light of these successes, the US Army was convinced to start the industrialization phase of the program.